 - In 2010 – millions of pounds had to be spent on the repair and replacement of 20,000 miles of rail track across the UK, solely due to rats gnawing and damaging cables.

-More popular in recent years is the use of fibre glass yarns for rodent protection.
+More popular in recent years is the use of fiber glass yarns for rodent protection.
 These types of yarns have shown to be effective when it comes to the prevention of small rodent attacks.
-Fibre glass yarns function differently than other type of rodent protection.
+Fiber glass yarns function differently than other type of rodent protection.
 The glass yarns create a barrier of protection from rodents that will irritate their jaws and makes them cease their gnawing activities.

-By incorporating fibreglass woven tapes into designs, the cable can remain robust, lightweight, and fully engaged for protection.
+By incorporating fiberglass woven tapes into designs, the cable can remain robust, lightweight, and fully engaged for protection.
 There is no armor like a flexible, woven armor that can provide, strength, stability, non-dielectric properties, all the while keeping those pesky teeth of rodents away from causing destruction.

 Gotex FG woven tapes are manufactured to protect against rodents and fire.
 They are mainly applied in cables that are located in atmospheres where the cable is vulnerable to impact by rodents and to temperature changes.